On This Page

 ADHD Medication vs. Therapy

-Prescription rates for stimulants used to treat attention-deficit hyperactivity disorder (ADHD), including methylphenidate (Ritalin) and amphetamines (Adderall and Vyvanse), have continued to rise in the United States.
+Prescription rates for stimulants used to treat attention-deficit hyperactivity disorder (ADHD), including methylphenidate (Ritalin) and amphetamines (Adderall and Vyvanse), have risen over the years in the United States.
 These medications effectively manage symptoms of ADHD for many children and adults, but they don’t work for everyone, and side effects can be significant.

 An Alternative to Stimulant Medication

-One alternative for people who are sensitive to stimulants is non-stimulant ADHD medication like atomoxetine (Strattera), which is a popular and effective option for both children and adults.
+One alternative for people who are sensitive to stimulants is the non-stimulant ADHD medication atomoxetine (Strattera), which can be used to treat ADHD in both children and adults.

 Fortunately, therapy is an effective treatment for ADHD as well.
 In fact, the Centers for Disease Control and Prevention (CDC) recommend behavior therapy as “the first line of treatment, before medication is tried” for children under six years of age.

-Research shows that specialized CBT for ADHD symptoms can improve outcomes for adults with the disorder.
+Research shows that specialized CBT for ADHD symptoms can improve outcomes if you’re an adult with ADHD.
 This finding supports the growing consensus that combining therapy and medication works well for ADHD.

 Fast Results vs. Long-Term Recovery

-One factor that is important to consider when you’re comparing therapy and medication is timing.
-In general, medications take effect faster and have stronger effects in the early stages of treatment, while therapy takes longer to have an effect but yields lasting effects that grow stronger over time.
+Something important to consider when you’re comparing therapy and medication is timing.
+In general, medications take effect faster and have stronger effects right away, while therapy takes longer to make an impact but yields lasting effects that grow stronger over time.

-This may be the reason that many people choose to combine both forms of treatment, especially when their symptoms are severe.
-Medications can help you stabilize more quickly after a mental health crisis, while engaging in therapy can improve your chances of long-term recovery and reduce the risk of relapse when or if you stop taking psychiatric medication.
+These effects can be complementary and are why you might want to use both therapy and medication if both are effective treatments for your condition.
+Medication can help you stabilize more quickly after a mental health crisis, while therapy can improve your chances of long-term recovery and reduce the risk of relapse when or if you stop taking psychiatric medication.

 Both medication and therapy have clear benefits, and research shows that neither is better in all cases or under all circumstances.